sccn/lsl_archived/INSTALL.md

 ### If your Boost version is so new that cmake can't find it.

 CMake has built in instructions on how to find modules and their dependencies within the boost library.
-These instructions are tied to specific versions boost.
+These instructions are tied to specific versions of boost.
 If a new version of boost is released, then older cmake will not have instructions on how to load its modules.
 The easiest way to fix this is to use the last version of boost that is compatible with the most recent version of cmake.
 At the time of this writing, CMake 3.10 supported up to Boost 1.65.1